jijiben/Data-Analyst-Nanodegree-Program-Udacity/statistics.md

 Median value in symbol for any dataset with n values If n even: [(n/2) + (n/2 +1)]/2 else : (n+1)/2
+## PS 3a: Central Tendency
+* median is not affected by extrem outliers
+Quiz: Done
+## PS 3b: Central Tendency(additional practice, optional)
+* There is no mode; no most frequency value since each value apears exactly once
+* Median is the measure of center that say is better for skewed distributions
+Quiz: Done
+## L4: Variability